JonMooney/u-develop-it/README.md

 ## Usage

-- Open the routes folder and go through the project files to see the API end points
+- Open the routes folder and go through the project files to see the API endpoints
 - Type 'npm start' to start the server
 - Open a web browser or API checking tool
 - Try the various end points to get and send data